-Failure to proper support axle during maintenance could create a crush hazard, which, if not avoided, could result in death or serious injury.
+Failure to properly support the axle during maintenance could create a crush hazard, which if not avoided, could result in death or serious injury.

 - 6. Remove the tires. - 7.
 Disconnect the air springs, shock absorbers and height control valve linkage at the lower connections. - 8.
-Remove the brake equipment: - Drum Brakes remove the brake chambers, slack adjusters, and wheel end assemblies.
-Refer to the XL-TA10006OM-en-US Service Manual for detailed disassembly and reassembly procedures. - Disc Brakes disconnect the brake chamber air supply lines.
-Refer to XL-SA10059OM-en-US Service Manual for detailed disassembly and reassembly procedures. - 9.
+Remove the brake equipment: - Drum Brakes remove the brake chambers, slack adjusters, wheel end assemblies, and ABS sensor connections.
+Refer to the XL-TA10006OM-en-US Service Manual for detailed disassembly and reassembly procedures. - Disc Brakes disconnect the brake chamber.
+Refer to XL-SA10059OM-en-US Service Manual for detailed disassembly and reassembly procedures. - For Non-SAF Manufactured Axles contact axle manufacturer for recommended disassembly and reassembly procedures. - 9.
 Disconnect and discard the front pivot fasteners from the suspension.
-(Figure 25). - 10.
-Remove the axle and equalizing beam assembly.
+(Figure 25).